adapter-hub/adapters/docs/methods.md

 - [`DoubleSeqBnConfig`](adapters.DoubleSeqBnConfig), as proposed by [Houlsby et al. (2019)](https://arxiv.org/pdf/1902.00751.pdf) places adapter layers after both the multi-head attention and feed-forward block in each Transformer layer.
 - [`SeqBnConfig`](adapters.SeqBnConfig), as proposed by [Pfeiffer et al. (2020)](https://arxiv.org/pdf/2005.00052.pdf) places an adapter layer only after the feed-forward block in each Transformer layer.
 - [`ParBnConfig`](adapters.ParBnConfig), as proposed by [He et al. (2021)](https://arxiv.org/pdf/2110.04366.pdf) places adapter layers in parallel to the original Transformer layers.
+- [`AdapterPlusConfig`](adapters.AdapterPlusConfig), as proposed by [Steitz and Roth (2024)](https://arxiv.org/pdf/2406.06820) places adapter layers adapter layers after the multi-head attention and has channel wise scaling and houlsby weight initialization
 _Example_:
 ```python
 from adapters import BnConfig